SFDO-Tooling/CumulusCI/docs/get_started.md

 ## Convert an Existing Salesforce Project

-Converting an existing Salesforce project to use CumulusCI can follow a number of different paths, depending on whether you\'re practicing the Org Development Model or the Package Development Model; whether or not you\'re already developing in scratch orgs; and the complexity of your project\'s dependencies on the org environment.
+Converting an existing Salesforce project to use CumulusCI can follow a number of different paths, depending on whether you're practicing the Org Development Model or the Package Development Model; whether or not you're already developing in scratch orgs; and the complexity of your project's dependencies on the org environment.

-If you\'re developing in persistent orgs and not already using source control, you\'ll also need to retrieve the existing metadata from the org.
+If you're developing in persistent orgs and not already using source control, you'll also need to retrieve the existing metadata from the org.
 Note that the processes of adopting source control and moving from persistent orgs to scratch orgs tend to look different for everyone, and these transitions sometimes require additional work.

-You\'re welcome to discuss project conversion in the [CumulusCI (CCI) Trailblazer group](https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9Z).
+You're welcome to discuss project conversion in the [CumulusCI (CCI) Trailblazer group](https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9Z).

 ### Project Setup

-Before retrieving your project\'s metadata, set up the project\'s root directory.
+Before retrieving your project's metadata, set up the project's root directory.

 -   Create a project directory and initialize it as a Git repository as